 You could choose to roll these truffles in a variety of things such as sprinkles and almonds as I have here, or cocoa or powdered sugar.
 You’re going to want to coat them in something because they are sticky.

 These truffles are rich and perfect for after dinner.
-Serve them alongside dessert or along.
-Or send some some wrapped with your guests.
+Serve them alongside dessert or as dessert.
+Or wrap a few in a cellophane bag, tie them with a festive ribbon that suits the occasion, and send them home as a party favor for your guests.

 - ¾ cup dark chocolate chips